What Is a Named Driver Exclusion?

 Can I exclude any driver from my car insurance policy?

 Not necessarily.
-Named driver exclusions are not permitted in every state, and some states restrict which household members can be excluded (for example, prohibiting spousal exclusions).
-Even where exclusions are allowed, your insurer must agree to the terms.
-Always check your state's Department of Insurance rules before requesting an exclusion.
+Named driver exclusions are not permitted in every state — Michigan, New York, Kansas, Wisconsin, and Virginia prohibit them entirely.
+Some states also restrict which household members can be excluded, such as prohibiting spousal exclusions.
+Even where exclusions are allowed, your insurer must agree to the terms, so always check your state's Department of Insurance rules before requesting an exclusion.

 What if an excluded driver drives my car in an emergency?

 Unfortunately, emergencies don't create exceptions in your insurance policy.
 If an excluded driver operates your vehicle — for any reason — and an accident occurs, your insurer can deny the claim in full.
-You would be personally responsible for all resulting costs.
+You would be personally responsible for all resulting costs, including property damage, medical bills, and legal judgments.
 This is one of the most critical reasons to think carefully before excluding a household member who has physical access to your car.

 Does an excluded driver need their own car insurance?

 The excluded driver is not covered under your policy, so if they drive any vehicle, they need their own separate coverage.
 Some states actually require proof that the excluded driver carries their own policy before the exclusion is approved.
-A non-owner car insurance policy is one affordable option for drivers who don't own a vehicle but still need liability coverage.
+A non-owner car insurance policy is one affordable option for drivers who don't own a vehicle but still need liability coverage — averaging just $325 to $578 per year nationally.

 Will excluding a driver definitely lower my premium?

 In most cases, yes — particularly if the excluded driver is high-risk.
-The amount saved depends on the driver's record, how many vehicles are on the policy, and your insurer's rating methodology.
+High-risk drivers can face full-coverage premiums ranging from $2,200 to over $4,500 per year depending on their violation history (DUI, at-fault accident, etc.), and removing them from your policy eliminates that surcharge from your rate.
 However, the premium savings must be weighed carefully against the total financial exposure if the excluded driver ever uses the vehicle.

 How is an excluded driver different from a driver who simply isn't listed on the policy?

-A driver who isn't listed on your policy may still be covered under permissive use rules if they occasionally borrow your car with your permission.
+A driver who isn't listed on your policy may still be covered under permissive use rules if they occasionally borrow your car with your permission — learn more about car insurance household member rules to understand when listing is required.
 An excluded driver, by contrast, has been formally and legally removed from all coverage through a signed endorsement — meaning permissive use does not apply, and there is no coverage whatsoever if they drive.